iNDS-Team/iNDS/README.md

 ## ⚠️ BIG IMPORTANT NOTE ⚠️

-**This repository is largely unmaintained.** [I](https://github.com/FrederickGeek8) archived this repository sometime in 2021.
+**This repository is largely unmaintained.
+There is a high likelihood that basically everything here is broken.** [I](https://github.com/FrederickGeek8) archived this repository sometime in 2021.
 One of the problems with open-source is that many people will post Issues about your application, but few will actually contribute to the project.
-My goal with creating [iNDS-Team](https://github.com/iNDS-Team) was to foster community support and maintaince of this project, but few actually contributed anything.
+My goal with creating [iNDS-Team](https://github.com/iNDS-Team) was to foster community support and maintenance of this project, but few actually contributed anything.
 Currently, `inds.nerd.net` has not been revived, although I still own that domain.
 Ideally, I would not need to pay for hosting costs of that website since, especially if it becomes popular again, I would not want to scale a small server up for heavy